 As it turns out, using an analogy is a perfect way to make the complex relatable, less overwhelming, and more familiar to our participants.

-When I train or coach educators that aren’t familiar with the CLASS tool, or are brand new to it, I like to use this analogy of the body to introduce CLASS:
+When I train or coach educators that aren’t familiar with the CLASS tool, or are brand new to it, I like to compare the CLASS with the different parts of a body.

 Analogies can transform a message, concept, or technical topic into terms anyone can understand.
 Analogies are powerful, because they allow us to convey complex or technical information and ideas to an unfamiliar audience.